eSlivinski/opendatadiscovery.github.io/README.md

 Open Data Discovery
 ===================

-> We know everybody is on his way to publish data, but WHERE are they?
+> We know everybody is on his way to publish data, but WHERE are those data?

 **[Open Data Discovery](http://opendatadiscovery.github.io/)** is such a project to explore and visualize the geographical coverage of open data in [CKAN-based data portals](http://ckan.org/instances/#).
 We believe understanding the existing open data is as important as opening new data.